 The digital nature of our current business landscape has caused a dramatic shift in the way companies market their products.
 More customers are turning to the internet to research, test, and purchase products and services.
-As a result, SEO has become an essential skill for all modern marketers.
+As a result, SEO has become an essential modern marketing skill.

 Yet, if you’ve worked in marketing for any length of time, you know bridging the gap between traditional marketing and SEO isn’t that simple.
 Marrying the creative side of content marketing with the more technical parts of SEO is an art form many have yet to master.